MadenedDM/circly/README.md

 # Design Choices/Goals

-1. Compatability with at least Linux and Windows, Mac would be nice but is not at this point going to be maintained directly.
+1. Planned compatability with Linux and Windows and potential compatability with Mac.
-2. Decoupling of Server and Client, the Server should rarely require features provided in the client, and these should only be done at runtime.
-This goal may be dropped at a later date if it becomes to tedious to uphold.
+2. Decoupling of Server and Client, or the potential for DIY clients.

 # Dream Features
 I want to / plan to add these features but my own laziness and stupidity stands in the way: